| |

 The dish takes approximately 30-40 minutes, including 15 minutes of prep and 25 minutes of cooking, making it ideal for quick meals.

-Yes, use gluten-free soy sauce and fish sauce to make it suitable for gluten-free diets, as outlined in our Gluten-Free Meal Plans.
+Yes, use gluten-free soy sauce and fish sauce to make it suitable for gluten-free diets.

 Yes, substitute chicken with tofu or tempeh, marinating and cooking it similarly for a plant-based version.